Last week I was feeling blue. I couldn’t pinpoint a problem exactly, but I knew I didn’t feel the way I wanted to feel.

 The deeper we dive into feeling a certain way, the sooner we feel a different way.

 How do we actually feel what we’re feeling?

 - See what physical sensations you’re experiencing when you feel certain emotions.
 What does depression feel like in your body?
 What does anxiety feel like?
 Where in your body do you feel an emotion?

 - Get curious about the feeling itself.
 Sit down and literally feel.

 Life is dull when lived in a narrow band of mediocre highs and ho-hum lows.
 Things get zingy when we’re willing to go to both ends of the spectrum.

 Whatever feeling comes knocking at your door, notice it.
 Let it in.
 Make space for it.

 What we resist persists.
 Instead, welcome the emotion and you’ll give it space to move, which is exactly what it wants to do.

 How do you give your feelings space to be what they are?
 What do you notice when you resist versus embrace your emotions?
 Leave a comment below.
 I’d love to hear from you!

-1. Feng Shui for Financial Freedom: I’m launching a new program soon!
-It’s called Feng Shui for Financial Freedom.
-I’m combining my life-long love of all things home related with what I know about organizing energy to attract abundance.
+Feng Shui for Financial Freedom: This program combines my life-long love of all things home related with what I know about organizing energy to attract abundance.
 I’ll give you everything you need to know (complete with an 8-step action guidebook) to make room for riches in time for the holidays.
-Get on the list to be one of the first to know about it by clicking HERE.
+Get more information about this program HERE.